2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 • Stronger than aluminum

-• Less friction, slide better over obstacles
+• Less friction, slides better over obstacles

 Cons